Jul 25, 2021

 Filmmakers also use demos to show off their personal style.
 It’s a trailer for your work, and like any good trailer, that means cutting and combining clips into a unified piece that is “dressed to impress.”
+(That's why you call it sizzle reel, after all.)

 But what about editors?
 Where does an editor start for showing off their work in a way that features post-production?
 How do you present your editing demo reel to prospective clients?